-All fish entered for All-Tackle Length World Records are subject to the same requirements stipulated for other record categories with the following additions and exceptions.
-Species eligible for All-Tackle Length World Records may be found in the World Record Game Fishes book or online at www.igfa.org.
+All fish entered for All-Tackle Length World Records are subject to the same requirements stipulated for other record categories, with the following additions and exceptions.
+Species eligible for All-Tackle Length World Records may be found in the World Record Game Fishes book on page 125 or online at www.igfa.org.

-A. Measuring requirements
+A. MEASURING REQUIREMENTS